NSalem/BanditConf/README.md

 <img src="./model1_Q.PNG">

+Where Q is the trial-by-treal belief about the mean of each option

 <img src="./model1_V.PNG">

+Where V is the trial-by-treal belief about the variance of each option

 In principle I assume choice and confidence based on [Thompson sampling (Thompson, 1933)](https://www.dropbox.com/s/yhn9prnr5bz0156/1933-thompson.pdf), i.e. the probability of choosing option A matches the probability that A it gives a higher reward than B.